nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_mesh.md

 tags: [messaging, mesh, send-document]
 sidebar: senddocument_sidebar
 permalink: senddocument_fedcon_mesh.html
-summary: "Federated consultation - MESH configuration"
+summary: "Consultation - MESH configuration"
 ---

 Please refer to [Integration to MESH](integration_mesh.html) for an introduction to the use of MESH for GP Connect Messaging use cases.